-- Overtime occurs when more than the contractually stipulated hours are worked.
+- Overtime occurs when an employee works more than the contractually stipulated hours.

 - In the event of termination, overtime does not expire.